Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-TKv8QdGLBW0.md

 ### Transcript

-> uh vr support at any time it's not really a focus i don't think that's gonna happen anytime soon wow i missed a lot of comments no and yeah i don't think we're gonna make it if anything uh and i don't think yeah i don't know would be cool though it has potential but it's like so many interaction issues we'd have to solve and we don't even have controller support like a regular controller
+> vr support at any time it's not really a focus i don't think that's gonna happen anytime soon wow i missed a lot of comments no and yeah i don't think we're gonna make it if anything, and i don't think yeah i don't know would be cool though it has potential but it's like so many interaction issues we'd have to solve and we don't even have controller support like a regular controller